fl0wxr/fl0wxr/README.md

           <img src="conv2d.png" width="100%" alt="netfieldv1"/>
         </a>
         <br>
         <sub><strong>CNN Platform</strong>: Derived, vectorized, and implemented backpropagation from scratch for any LeNet-like CNN architecture (NumPy/CuPy).
-This is a proof-of-concept project.</sub>
+This is a proof-of-concept project.
+My first interaction with the field of Deep Learning.</sub>
       </td>
     </tr>
   </table>